Uploading Data Files

 Review the uploaded files

 Return to the FaceBase site to your Dataset record.
 Drill down through the Experiments and Replicates in order to see the data files that you have uploaded.
 Make sure that their metadata are correct.
 For example, if you uploaded raw sequencing files, make sure that the “paired” and “read” attributes are correct in the metadata seen on the site.
-If they are incorrect, click the ‘edit’ icon, correct the attribute, and ‘Submit’ the updated record.
+If they are incorrect, click the ‘edit’ icon (pencil), correct the attribute(s), and click Save.

 Display of thumbnails